JuliaIPU/IPUToolkit.jl/docs/src/index.md

 Pkg.add(; url="https://github.com/giordano/IPUToolkit.jl")
 ```

-and then build the package with
+You will need to build the wrapper around the Poplar SDK.
+This should happen automatically the first time you install the package, in any case you can run it with

 ```julia
 Pkg.build()
 ```

+This step requires a C++ compiler supporting C++20 standard.
+You have to set the compiler with the `CXX` environment variable, this can be either its absolute path or simply its name if it is in the [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable.

 !!! note

-	This step will compile a wrapper around the Poplar SDK that can be used by Julia.
-	It will take a while, without printing an update to screen.
+	Compiling the wrapper around the Poplar SDK will take a while, without printing an update to screen.
 	Hold on.

 ## Usage